202C-Pilot/202C-Master-Course/syllabus.md

 ## Late Policy

 Unless otherwise specified, the work you do in this class must be submitted by 11:59pm, your local time, on the day that it is due.
 I expect projects to be completed on time, as evidenced by the date stamp given to them by the ANGEL dropboxes.
-Projects will be docked one full letter grade for each day after the due date that they are late; class discussions and weekly writing activities cannot be made up if missed.
+Projects will be docked one full letter grade for each day after the due date that they are late; class discussions and weekly writing workshops cannot be made up if missed.
 I use this system even in the event of excusable situations, such as minor sicknesses or other unforeseen conflicts.
 However, any exceptions to this policy are made at my discretion.
 If you have conflicts, or something unexpected arises, do not hesitate to contact me, and we'll arrive at a solution together.

 You must hand in all major projects to pass the course.
 Incompletes, known at Penn State as Deferred Grades, will not be given except under extenuating circumstances; such circumstances should be discussed with me prior to the assignment of final grades.
 Deferred Grades will only be given to students who have completed a majority of the course work.